Yes, Social Media Really Is Undermining Democracy

 Seeing that social-media outrage is transient and performative should make it easier to withstand, whether you are the president of a university or a parent speaking at a school-board meeting.
 We can all do more to offer honest dissent and support the dissenters within institutions that have become structurally stupid.
 We can all get better at listening with an open mind and speaking in order to engage another human being rather than impress an audience.
 Teaching these skills to our children and our students is crucial, because they are the generation who will have to reinvent deliberative democracy and Tocqueville’s “art of association” for the digital age.

 We must act with compassion too.
-The fear and cruelty of the post-Babel era is a result of its tendency to reward public displays of aggression.
+The fear and cruelty of the post-Babel era are a result of its tendency to reward public displays of aggression.
 Social media has put us all in the middle of a Roman coliseum, and many in the audience want to see conflict and blood.
 But once we realize that we are the gladiators—tricked into combat so that we might generate “content,” “engagement,” and revenue—we can refuse to fight.
 We can be more understanding toward our fellow citizens, seeing that we are all being driven mad by companies that use largely the same set of psychological tricks.
 We can forswear public conflict and use social media to serve our own purposes, which for most people will mean more private communication and fewer public performances.

 The post-Babel world will not be rebuilt by today’s technology companies.
 That work will be left to citizens who understand the forces that brought us to the verge of self-destruction, and who develop the new habits, virtues, technologies, and shared narratives that will allow us to reap the benefits of living and working together in peace.